RichardZJM/K-MTP-training/research_notebook.md

 //Code to run on the Narval compute nodes with allocated resources
 // ...
 ```
+Additional commands for the batch can be found here. https://slurm.schedmd.com/sbatch.html

 A job is defined in the format above in a text file with the .qsub extension.
 They are submitted to the Slurm system using the sbatch command.